Denver Car Accident Attorney

 Denver, CO Car Accident Laws

 Colorado used to be a no-fault state.
 This meant drivers would look to their own insurance companies for compensation after a crash, no matter who was responsible.
-Today, however, the laws in Colorado have changed to embrace a tort-based system.
+Today, however, state laws have changed to embrace a tort-based system.
 Colorado’s current at-fault insurance laws hold the at-fault driver financially responsible for crash-related losses.
 The fault-based system means car accident victims must identify who caused the crash before filing their insurance claims.
 Then, the insurance company of the at-fault driver will provide financial benefits to cover damages.

-What Are the Colorado Car Insurance Requirements?
+What Are the Colorado Auto Insurance Requirements?

-As outlined by the Colorado Department of Motor Vehicles, Colorado drivers are required to have insurance at the following levels:
+As outlined by the Colorado Department of Motor Vehicles, drivers are required to have insurance at the following levels:

 - Bodily injury – $25,000 per person.